pcraster/performance_analyst/README.md

 term         | Description
 ------------ | -----------------------------------------------------------------
-time case    | A method which contains the code that needs to be timed. timer suite  | A class in which related time cases are aggregated. timer loader | Loads timer suites and their associated timer cases. timer runner | Executes all test cases and handles the results, like storing them in a database.
+timer case   | A method which contains the code that needs to be timed timer suite  | A class in which related time cases are aggregated timer loader | Loads timer suites and their associated timer cases timer runner | Executes all test cases and handles the results, like storing them in a database

 Further info: